Early Reading Skills

 • This section provides instructional supports in French and English for developing foundational reading skills such as phonological awareness & phonics/decoding in learning readers.

-• You will find links to core programs, planning considerations, games, intervention supports, progress monitoring, assessment tracking, and more!
+• You will find links to core programs, planning considerations to help with getting started, games, tiered intervention supports, progress monitoring, and more!

-Use these buttons for navigating to the desired sections below.
+Use these buttons for navigating to each section below.

 Early Reading Skills: Core Programs Overview